pocl/pocl/doc/sphinx/source/accel.rst

 in the section titled System-on-a-Chip design with AlmaIF Integrator.
 Make sure to check the accelerator base address from Vivado.

-Alternativaly, you can rapidly generate both TTA and High-level synthesis (HLS) based accelerators for PYNQ-Z1 device by enabling few variables in CMAKE configuration.
+Alternativaly, to run tests that generate both TTA and High-level synthesis (HLS) based accelerators for PYNQ-Z1 device you need to enable few variables in the CMAKE configuration.
 First, set CMAKE variable VIVADO_PATH to point to the directory with the 'vivado' executable.
 (E.g. at Xilinx/Vivado/2021.2/bin/)

 1. If you have TCEMC toolset installed, you can set ENABLE_TCE to 1 to enable RTL and firmware generation of various TTA cores with different memory configurations.
-Then, you can simulate them with ttasim instruction set simulator by running ../tools/scripts/run_accel_tests from the build directory.
+Then, you can simulate them with ttasim instruction set simulator by running ``../tools/scripts/run_accel_tests`` from the build directory.

 2. If you have Vitis HLS installed, set VITIS_HLS_PATH to point to the directory with the vitis_hls executable.
 This enables the generation of fixed-function accelerator from C description.